 Every two years, the Columbia University Mailman School of Public Health presents the field's most prestigious award, the Frank A. Calderone Prize in Public Health, to an individual who has made a transformational contribution in the field of public health.
 In addition to the Calderone medal and an award of $25,000, prize winners deliver a special lecture on their work.
-Recent winners include Peter Piot, Mary Robinson, Nafis Sadik, and former Mailman School Dean Allan Rosenfield.
-In 2014 the Calderone Prize was presented to H. Jack Geiger.
 Prior Calderone lectures are archived here.

-The prize recognize an individual who has accomplished work of extraordinary distinction in the field of public health or made a specific discovery or contribution that has had long-term national or global implications in such areas as communicable disease, environmental health, epidemiology, social and/or behavioral medicine, health policy, or any aspect of health promotion or disease prevention.
+The prize recognizes an individual who has accomplished work of extraordinary distinction in the field of public health or made a specific discovery or contribution that has had long-term national or global implications in such areas as communicable disease, environmental health, epidemiology, social and/or behavioral medicine, health policy, or any aspect of health promotion or disease prevention.

 History of the Calderone Prize